Vaibhav-K08/smart-water-monitor/README.md

 ## The 3D Visualization

-Each tank is rendered as a 3D mesh with two layers — a translucent grey frame and a colored water fill that scales in height with the actual level.
+Each tank is rendered as a 3D mesh with two layers: a translucent grey frame and a colored water fill that scales in height with the actual level.
 The water color changes based on how full the tank is:

 | Level | Color | Meaning |
 |---|---|---|